anrybalkin/TGBotContacts/README.md

 # TLBotMTP
-tg bot what import contacts into auth user
+tg bot what import contacts from sheet into profile telegram

 in Manu.py